valor-software/ng2-file-upload/demo/src/doc.md

   4. `itemAlias` - item alias (form name redefenition)
   5. `formatDataFunction` - Function to modify the request body.
 'DisableMultipart' must be 'true' for this function to be called.
   6. `formatDataFunctionIsAsync` - Informs if the function sent in 'formatDataFunction' is asynchronous.
 Defaults to false.
+  7. `parametersBeforeFiles` - States if additional parameters should be appended before or after the file.
+Defaults to false.

+### Events
+ - `onFileSelected` - fires when files are selected and added to the uploader queue

 ## FileDrop API